hyperledger-labs/hyperledger-labs.github.io/labs/PrivateDataObjects.md

 confidentiality-preserving, off-chain smart contracts.

-A private data object (PDO) is a stateful "smart contract" that implements a set of access and update policies on confidentail data shared between individuals or organizations.
+A private data object (PDO) is a stateful "smart contract" that implements a set of access and update policies on confidential data shared between individuals or organizations.
 The contract defines a set of message handlers that act on the state of the contract; handlers can modify state, perform some computation over the state, and/or generate